FYL2003/CS3103_Assignment4_Group1/README.md

 ```bash
 python client.py
 ```
-The client will connect, send 100 reliable and unreliable packets to the server, and then disconnect.
+The client will connect, send a total of 100 reliable and unreliable packets randomly to the server, and then disconnect.
 You will see the server's output in its terminal window as it receives packets.

 ## Stop Server and View Statistics
 To stop the server, go to its terminal window and press `Ctrl+C`.

-Upon stopping, the server will automatically print the final performance statistics (Throughput, PDR, Jitter, etc.) for both reliable and unreliable channels.
+Upon stopping, the server will automatically print the final performance statistics (Throughput, PDR, Jitter, etc.) for reliable and unreliable channels separately.

 ## Network Simulator
 To simulate packet losses in a network we used `tc-netem`.
 Refer to the enclosed video for the sample run.